 How do I find all annotations for species X that I can’t find in AmiGO?

 Open QuickGO.
-Click on the Search and Filter GO annotation sets link located beneath the search box.
-This will lead you to an Annotation download page where you can click the filter icon (Located to the right hand side of the page).
+Click on the “View GO annotations” box located beneath the search box.
+This will lead you to an Annotation browser page where you can filter icon based on taxon, evidence, GO term, gene product and more.

-The filter annotations page you will see has a list of filter options located at the top of the page.
-Click on taxon to input the taxon identifier of the species you would like to get GO annotations for (Example: Taxon identifier 6279 for Brugia malayi).
+Click on taxon to input the taxon identifier of the species you would like to get GO annotations for (Example: 6279 for Brugia malayi).
 You can input more than one taxon.